Search Ask the Dietitian

 You have narrowed your food choices down to so few foods that you are missing many nutrients.
 Yew, I would suggest you go see a dietitian who can assist you with a meal plan that includes your likes and is nutritionally complete.

 I would suggest a dietitian.
-A dietitian has at least a bachelor's degree in nutrition, completed an internship / work experience and passed a nationally certifying exam by the American Dietetic Association.
+A dietitian has at least a bachelor's degree in nutrition, completed an internship / work experience and passed a nationally certifying exam by the Academy of Nutrition and Dietetics.
 Dietitians are also required to take continuing education courses to continue their national registration.
-A nutritionist usually has a Master's degree in Nutrition, but may not be a member of the American Dietetic Association.
+A nutritionist usually has a Master's degree in Nutrition, but may not be a member of the Academy of Nutrition and Dietetics.
 Unfortunately, many persons with an interest, but no formal nutrition education often call themselves nutritionists.

 All my life (52 years) I have suffered from excessive tiredness after eating which has been a real nuisance especially in my job.
 I believe it is something to do with eating bread as sandwiches, toast, etc. seem to have the worst effect.
 Other carbohydrates, e.g. potatoes, seem to have much less effect.
 However, it is all very variable as I have good days and bad days.
 I am a light sleeper and I have a feeling that it is also something to do with the success of my previous nights sleep as often the good and bad days alternate.